-The Department of Nursing will consider all DNP program applicants for a DNP Scholar grant upon review of their completed application.
+The Department of Nursing will consider all Online DNP program applicants for a DNP Scholar grant upon review of their completed application.
 The grant award is half tuition for each DNP course while the student is in good academic standing (must earn a minimum “B" grade in all courses).
 DNP Scholar grants are competitive and limited in number.
 Criteria for selection is based on review of the entire DNP program application including student’s prior academic performance, clinical experience, leadership experience, scholarly presentations and/or published research, significant volunteer work, essay and letters of recommendation.
 Applicants will be notified of grant awards in their DNP program welcome letter.

-- 33 credits.
+- 21-33 credits.

-- Program completion in 30 months.
+- Full program completion in 28 months.

 - Continue to work full time while enrolled.

 Requirements for the Doctorate of Nursing Practice degree include: successful completion of DNP courses; verification of 1,000 advanced practice clinical hours (includes up to 500 clinical hours earned in master's program); a publishable scholarly paper; and the successful defense of the DNP Project.

 The Online DNP program curriculum is 33 credits and includes 11 courses delivered in 8-week terms, with one course per term, except for the last two courses, which are in 15-week terms.
 The length of program is 28 months.

 MATH 837: Statistical Methods for Quality Improvement and Design